-\ Data capture not available
+Data capture not available

-Figure 3 shows the exceedance situation Ni\UK0007\2021\1 in detail.
+Figure 3 shows the exceedance situation Ni_UK0007_2022_1 in detail.
 The figure indicates the location of the measured and modelled exceedances.
 In addition, the figure presents the results of national modelling on a 1 km x 1 km grid resolution that were produced for the supplementary assessment for the compliance assessment.
 Zone boundaries for the 1 km model grid used to assign exceedance situations and associated populations are presented as black hatching.
 Figure 3 shows the location of several industrial sites located close to Sheffield Tinsley monitoring station.
+There was a change of ownership of the Outokumpu site in early 2023 and this has now been rebranded Marcegaglia.
+As this report refers to 2022 this site will be referred to as Outokumpu throughout this report.

 Figure 3.
-Exceedance situation Sheffield [Ni\UK0007\2021\1].
+Exceedance situation Sheffield [Ni_UK0007_2022_1].
 Sheffield Tinsley monitoring station is marked in red.
 Locations of local industrial sites are also shown.
 Non-hatched grid squares are assigned to the Yorkshire and Humberside zone UK0034.
 Note that multiple emissions sources are indicated on the map for some industrial sites (Outokumpu, Sheffield Forgemasters International Ltd, AMG Superalloys UK Ltd, E.L.G.
 Haniel Metals Limited, Harsco Metals Group Limited (Steelphalt), and CF Booths Limited).